Matt-Eva/Radiant-Music/README.md

 Radiant Music is the culmination of our 2nd phase in Flatiron School's Software Engineering program.
 You can learn more about us below.

+## Launch

+To run Radiant Music locally, you'll need to use json-server.

+If you don't already have json-server installed, you can install it by running `npm install -g json-server`.

+Then, run `json-server watch --db.json` to mimic API functionality.

 ## Created By

 #### Matt Eva